Healthdirect Free Australian health advice you can count on.

 • avoid strenuous exercise

-• write down medicines that you take, to give to the staff at the donor centre
+• write down medicines that you take to show the staff at the donor centre

-You will need to take identification (ID) with you.
-This should show your:
+You will need to take identification (ID) that shows your:

 • full name